-Former Maryland standout Duane Simpkins is in his second year on UNCG men’s basketball coach Wes Miller’s staff as an assistant coach.
-Simpkins is the Spartans' recruiting coordinator and played an instrumental role in the past two recruiting classes.
+Former Maryland standout Duane Simpkins is in his third year on UNCG men’s basketball coach Wes Miller’s staff as an assistant coach.
+Simpkins is the Spartans' recruiting coordinator and played an instrumental role in the past three recruiting classes.

 Simpkins came to UNCG after a one-year stint as the coordinator of basketball operations under coach Pat Skerry at Towson.

 Prior to joining the Towson staff, Simpkins was the head coach at St. Albans School in Washington, D.C., from 2007-11.
 For the two years prior to that, Simpkins was the head coach at Sidwell Friends School, also in Washington.
 He was an assistant coach at Bishop O’Connell High School in Arlington, Va., in 1999-2000.

 Simpkins was an assistant compliance administrator at his alma mater in 2004-05 following a professional playing career that saw him play in China, Italy, the Dominican, France and Belgium, as well as in the United States.
 Simpkins, who concluded his professional career with the Shandong Tigers in Shandong, China, played in the USBL and the ABA in the U.S. from 2000-02.
 He also played with the Memphis Grizzlies in the Summer Pro League.